 I would like to request a one year extension to submit for our Final Site Plan.
 As I am sure you are aware, the economy and the housing market has taken a substantial hit in this type of residential development.
 I continue to remain very optimistic that we will see a turn around soon and that this project is in a great area with tremendous potentials.

 Please let me know if there is anything further you require for the extension approval.

 As always, thank you very much for you time and effort on this project.
-Please note my new address and company name for your records.

 Sincerely,